 The yearly Youredi R&D roadmap process I spoke of in my previous blog is nearing its end.
 Yet still, it is constantly providing good possibilities to look back – not only think about what we have achieved over the last few years, but also how that has been achieved.

 What we have established so far is a cloud-based integration platform, or iPaaS (Integration Platform-as-a-Service), as often stated.
-It is a combination of software, best practices, and internal processes, making sure that this combination evolves over the time and fulfills the customer needs now, as well as in the future.
+It is a combination of software, best practices, and internal processes, making sure that this combination evolves over time and fulfills the customer's needs now as well as in the future.

 But looking back, what does it actually take to create an integration platform?
 If you just look at the integration and what it is all about, it should actually be pretty simple.
 It’s simply about transferring information from one place to another – making sure that all the information is available at the right place at the right time so that your customers’ business processes can work in the way they are expected to.

 So, looking back in time – and planning for the future – there are really just a few steps that you need to follow when creating such an integration platform.
 These steps are not necessarily carried out in a specific order, but you need to consider all of these things simultaneously in all phases of the platform lifecycle.

 In this series of blogs, I will provide a five-step guide on how to create an integration platform, if you are interested and ready for that journey.
-For us, this road has been very fascinating, and we learn something new every day – as it is always the case when dealing on a day-by-day basis with new customers, partners, new applications and technologies.
+For us, this road has been very fascinating, and we learn something new every day – as is always the case when dealing on a day-by-day basis with new customers, partners, new applications and technologies.

 The first part of my five-step guide is about the very basics – making sure that your integration platform really acts as an integration solution.
 Hence in this part, we will cover the following: